 The word Evangelion also means a collection of four holy books, the Gospels.

 The Gospels were written by the four Evangelists, Saints Matthew, Mark, Luke, and John.

-The Gospels are central to our Faith: They describe the earthly life and teachings of our Lord, and show us what we should do to follow His Word.
+The Gospels are central to our Faith: They describe the earthly life and teachings of our Lord, and show us what we should do to follow God’s will.